-- Coordinated Intake – Coordinated intake is an interview process in which a nurse, mental health professional and case manager have the opportunity to gather information from the client about their individual needs.
+Coordinated intake is an interview process in which a nurse, mental health professional, and case manager have the opportunity to gather information from the client about their individual needs.
 This results in a comprehensive plan that assists in guiding clients towards their goals and ultimately self-sufficiency.

 People who receive ongoing treatment and services to support their continuous participation in medical care are able to suppress the HIV virus.

-- Support Services – Primary Health Care provide access to supportive services to persons living with HIV/AIDS.
-Supportive services provided by PHC include but not limited to: Non medical case management, emergency financial assistance, food pantry, housing services, health education, legal services, linguistic services, transportation assistance, substance abuse counseling and referral services with community agencies.
+Primary Health Care provide access to supportive services to persons living with HIV/AIDS.
+Supportive services provided by PHC include but not limited to: Non-medical case management, emergency financial assistance, food pantry, housing services, health education, legal services, linguistic services, transportation assistance, substance abuse counseling and referral services with community agencies.

-- Case Management – Case Management is a multi-purpose process to ensure timely access to and coordination of medical and psychosocial services.
-The goal of case management is to promote and support independence and self-sufficiency through a strengths based approach.
+Case Management is a multi-purpose process to ensure timely access to and coordination of medical and psychosocial services.
+The goal of case management is to promote and support independence and self-sufficiency through a strengths-based approach.

-- Housing Assistance – Primary Health Care provides housing assistance through a program called Housing Opportunities For Persons With AIDS (HOPWA).
-This is a HUD funded program to assist qualifying clients with long term income based rental assistance, short term rent, mortgage, and utility assistance, and first month’s rent and deposit.
-PHC also provides Ryan White Housing Assistance, funded through the Iowa Department of Public Health, which assists clients with short term rent, mortgage, or utility needs.
+Primary Health Care provides housing assistance through a program called Housing Opportunities For Persons With AIDS (HOPWA).
+This is a HUD funded program to assist qualifying clients with long term income based rental assistance, short-term rent, mortgage, and utility assistance, and first month’s rent and deposit.
+PHC also provides Ryan White Housing Assistance, funded through the Iowa Department of Public Health, which assists clients with short-term rent, mortgage, or utility needs.

-- Short Term Financial Assistance – Case managed clients can apply for financial assistance to help with short term expenses related to employment, education, and supportive service needs not covered by other funding sources.
+Case managed clients can apply for financial assistance to help with short term expenses related to employment, education, and supportive service needs.

 Achieving viral suppression helps people live longer, healthier lives.
 It also reduces sexual transmission of HIV by 96%.